 - any returns to investors, including whether the repayment amounts comprise principal and/or interest and when they are due

 - how the creditworthiness of borrowers is assessed, when this is undertaken and by whom

 - the risks to investors, including:

 - that investors may lose some or all of their money

-- the loan may not be repaid
+- that the loan may not be repaid

 - that assessment of borrowers' creditworthiness is only an opinion and creditworthiness may change after the loan is made

-- the absence of diversification, and
+- from the absence of diversification, and

-- failure of the platform
+- that the platform may fail

 - any fees and costs, whether payable by investors or taken from amounts paid by borrowers and not paid to investors